 There are so many ways to study your Bible.
-Topical studies, book studies, character studies, etc. But no matter what type of study you’re doing, without the right tools you might find yourself frustrated with trying to keep track of and organize the information you find during your study.
+Topical studies, book studies, character studies, verse studies, etc. But no matter what type of study you’re doing, without the right Bible study tools you might find yourself frustrated with trying to keep track of and organize the information you find during your study.

-But there are a lot of great tools out there to help.
-Here are just a few must have Bible study tools that will help your study to be more enjoyable and effective.
+But there are a lot of great Bible study resources out there to help.
+Here are just a few of my favorite must have Bible study tools that will help your study to be more enjoyable and effective.

 Of course, you don’t need to have a wide margin Bible to study God’s Word, but it sure does make things easier!
 If you don’t have one, then a regular Bible with sticky notes can work too.
 But the great thing about a wide margin Bible is that you don’t end up covering up words on the page and you can keep your notes better organized.

 In case you haven’t heard of this, an Interlinear Bible is a Bible which has both the Hebrew or Greek right next to, right above, or right below the English translation.
 So you can do a side by side comparison.
 Typically they will also include the Strong’s number so that you can do more research on various words.

 This might not be something everyone considers a one of their must-have Bible study resources, but it’s definitely on my list because it’s helped me to dive so much deeper and learn so much more in my studies!

 My favorite Interlinear Bible is a phone app called CWP-iStudent.
 It’s great because you can search for the scripture, look up the Hebrew/Greek and then click right into seeing what the Strong’s number means.
 So helpful and (in my opinion) essential for understanding context and meaning!

 A concordance is basically a book which contains scripture references attached to various words or concepts.
 So say you want to look up all verses which talk about pride.
 You’d look “pride” up in a concordance and you could more easily find all the scripture that talks about pride.